The Master of Arts program in Recreation and Leisure Studies is offered as a thesis-based program.

 - one elective which students can select from courses offered by the Department (winter term)

-- REC 611, Issues in Leisure Organizations and Policy
+- REC 611, Leading Organizations

-- REC 621, Issues in Leisure and Social Justice
+- REC 621, Cultivating Justice in Practice

 Also, the graduate academic integrity module must be completed through Learn.

 Note that not all elective courses may be offered each winter.
-Students may also elect to enrol in a Selected Topics (REC 695), or Internship (REC 609) course, or a graduate elective from another social science department at the University of Waterloo, or from another Ontario university as a visiting graduate student.
+Students may also elect to enrol in a Selected Topics (REC 695), or Internship (REC 609) course, or a graduate elective from another department at the University of Waterloo, or from another Ontario university as a visiting graduate student.

 The master's thesis is the culmination of the master’s program, and normally takes 2 to 3 terms to complete.
 For many students the thesis is the first time that they have been involved in independent research and it is typically both a demanding and a rewarding process.
-Each student should work closely with his or her supervisor in selecting a research topic, writing a research proposal, conducting the research itself, and writing the final thesis.
+Each student should work closely with their supervisor in selecting a research topic, writing a research proposal, conducting the research itself, and writing the final thesis.

 The Master of Arts degree can be completed either on a full-time or part-time basis, but must be completed within the following time periods unless an extension has been granted.
 See Graduate Studies Calendar, Academic Regulations, Time Limits: